 Christine Doolan (Chair)

-Since gaining a BSc degree in Pharmacy from the University of Aston in Birmingham in 1981, Christine has worked as a community pharmacist throughout the West Midlands region both in an employed and a self-employed capacity.
+Born in Birmingham, Christine gained a BSc degree in Pharmacy from Aston University in 1981, since which time Christine has worked as a community pharmacist throughout the West Midlands region both in an employed and a self-employed capacity.
 Between 2001 and 2007 she was the Managing Director of a chain of retail pharmacies based in Birmingham.
 In 2009 she completed an MSc degree in Human Resource Management and Business at the Aston Business School.
-She currently works as a manager for a small pharmacy chain based in Solihull
+She currently works as a manager for a small pharmacy chain based in Solihull.

 Christine has sat as a Justice of the Peace on the Birmingham Bench for 20 years, is a member of the General Pharmaceutical Council and the Royal Pharmaceutical Society and an associate of the Chartered Institute of Personnel and Development.

-Birmingham born, she has been married to Ed, a broadcaster and journalist, for nearly 30 years.
+Birmingham born, Christine was married to Ed, a broadcaster and journalist, for over 30 years.

 Cllr John Cotton

-Cabinet Member for Neighbourhood, Management and Homes.
-John Cotton was first elected to Birmingham City Council in 1999 and is a Labour Councillor for the Shard End Ward, in the east of the city.
-He was appointed as the City Council’s first ever Cabinet Member for Social Cohesion and Equalities following the May 2012 local elections and is now the Cabinet Member for Neighbourhood, Management and Homes.
+John Cotton was first elected to Birmingham City Council in 1999 and is a Labour Councillor for the Glebe Farm and Tile Cross Ward, in the east of the city where our Kitts Green hub is based.
+He was appointed as the City Council’s first ever Cabinet Member for Social Cohesion and Equalities following the May 2012 local elections and is now the Chair of Co-ordinating Overview and Scrutiny Committee.

-John has been active in Birmingham’s political and civic life for over 20 years.
-Over the course of a varied career, he has worked in private industry, as assistant to a Labour MP and also in the voluntary sector.
-John is also a member of the Cooperative Party, the Fabian Society and Progress.
+John has been active in Birmingham’s political and civic life for nearly 25years.
+Over the course of a varied career, he has worked in private industry, as an assistant to a Labour MP and also in the voluntary sector.
+John is also a member of the Cooperative Party, and the Fabian Society.

-In his spare time, he is an enthusiastic if somewhat amateur rhythm guitarist, a passionate fan of live music and a voracious reader of history, sci-fi and thrillers.
+In his spare time, he is an enthusiastic if somewhat amateur rhythm guitarist, a passionate fan of live music and an avid reader of history, sci-fi and thrillers.

-As the Council’s Cabinet Member for Social Cohesion and Equalities, he is tasked with assuring that the City Council adopts a focused approach to “closing the gap” and ensure that we tackle the root causes of social and economic exclusion.
-In order to achieve these aims, he has been working with fellow Cabinet Members, City Council officers and partners from the public, private and voluntary sectors to develop a social cohesion strategy to make Birmingham a fairer and more cohesive city.
+John has held two roles in the Council’s former Cabinet as a Member for Social Cohesion and Equalities, and a member for Neighbourhood Management and Homes.
+In these roles he steered the City Council to adopt a focused approach to “closing the gap” and ensure that we tackle the root causes of social and economic exclusion and provide decent, affordable homes in thriving neighbourhoods.
+He is committed to making Birmingham a fairer and more cohesive city.

 Prof Ken Spencer OBE